-- Summary: This sermon outline looks at the Psalmist's great love for the “house of God.”
+- Summary: We'll look at the Psalmist's great love for the “house of God.”
 In the New Testament, the Church is the house of God!

 1 Timothy 3:15, KJV But if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God, which is the church of the living God, the pillar and ground of the truth.

 •• Jesus Himself had great respect for that house: